documentary filmmaker / researcher

 Refugees and Participatory Approaches: Bridging Narratives Through Research and Art

-I’m co-organizing a symposium Refugees and Participatory Approaches: Bridging Narratives Through Research and Art.
-The event will take place on April 8–9, 2024, at the Institute of Ethnology, Czech Academy of Sciences in Prague.
-Bringing together scholars, filmmakers, and artists, the symposium explores participatory methods in research and art related to migration.
+I co-organised the symposium Refugees and Participatory Approaches: Bridging Narratives Through Research and Art, which took place on April 8–9, 2024, at the Institute of Ethnology, Czech Academy of Sciences in Prague.
+Bringing together scholars, filmmakers, and artists, the symposium explored participatory methods in research and art related to migration.

-The symposium is organized in collaboration with the Institute of Ethnology of the Czech Academy of Sciences, and supported by The United Nations Information Centre Prague (UNIC), and UNHCR Czech Republic.
+The event was organised in collaboration with the Institute of Ethnology of the Czech Academy of Sciences and supported by the United Nations Information Centre Prague (UNIC) and UNHCR Czech Republic.

-More details and the full program will be available soon on our website.
+More details and the full program is available on our website.

 A DYING FOX TURNS ITS HEAD TO HOME